-Contributed surplus is comprised of the accumulated fair value of stock options recognized as share-based payments and share purchase warrants recognized within share issue costs.
+Contributed surplus is comprised of the accumulated fair value of stock options recognized as share-based payments, the residual value of share purchase warrants attached to unit private placements and share purchase warrants recognized within share issue costs.
 Contributed surplus is increased by the fair value of these items on vesting and is reduced by corresponding amounts when stock options or share purchase warrants expire, are exercised, or cancelled.